ccache/ccache/doc/INSTALL.md

 Reference configurations:

-- see [CI configurations](../.github/workflows/build.yaml) for a selection of regularly tested build setups, including cross-compiling and explicit dependencies required in Debian/Ubuntu environment.
+- See [CI configurations](../.github/workflows/build.yaml) for a selection of regularly tested build setups, including cross-compiling and explicit dependencies required in Debian/Ubuntu environment.